Boise State vs. New Mexico NCAA Football Odds, Plays and Insights | November 20, 2021

 - The Broncos and their opponents have scored an average of 58.4 points per game in 2021, 10.4 more than Saturday's total.

-- The 47.6 PPG average total in Lobos games this season is 0.4 points fewer than this game's over/under.
+- In 2021, games involving the Lobos have averaged a total of 47.6 points, 0.4 fewer than this game's set over/under.

 Boise State Stats and Trends

+- In Boise State's 10 games this year, it has six wins against the spread.

-- Boise State's games this year have gone over the point total just two times in 10 opportunities (20%).
+- Boise State's games this year have hit the over only two times in 10 opportunities (20%).

-- When Boise State churns out more than 349.0 yards, the team is 4-2 against the spread and 5-1 overall.
+- In games that Boise State totals over 349.0 yards, the team is 4-2 against the spread and 5-1 overall.

 - The Broncos have 11 giveaways this season, while the Lobos have 12 takeaways .